 From Diversion to Reentry: How Community-Based Programs Support Federal and State Policies for Systems-Involved Youth

-This study tour brought together bipartisan congressional staff to tour and learn more about two community-based programs that are…
+This study tour brought together congressional staff to learn about two community-based programs that are improving outcomes for systems-involved…

 This webinar examined the role of national service programs in supporting workforce development.